trevorblacklock/Luna/README.md

 Luna does not include a GUI, and instead can comminicate with seperately developed GUI's using the Universal Chess Interface.
 Popular and free GUI's to use include [Cutechess][cutechess-link] and [Arena][arena-link].

+This project is currently incomplete and uses a placeholder network from [Koivisto][koivisto-link].

 ## Options
 Suported UCI options include:
 - Hash